 Pinky Shoffner, card 149, moves from the Braves to the Reds just in time to win the pennant.

-Ray Hayworth, card 155, changes sides in the Big Apple’s crosstown rivalry.
+Ray Hayworth, card 155, changes sides in the Senior Circuit’s crosstown rivalry.

-Finally, imminent batting champ Debs Garms, card 161 and a featured player in the 1940-41 crosswalk, moves from the Bees to the Pirates.
+Finally, imminent batting champ Debs Garms, card 161, moves from the Bees to the Pirates.

-Our analysis of the 1940 Play Ball set would be ready to tie a bow around if not for two inconvenient cards, highlighted in blue on our checklist.
+It is at this point that our analysis of the 1940 Play Ball set would be ready to tie a bow around if not for two inconvenient cards, the “blue cells” on our checklist.

 Appendix for the die-hards